 - Take your whole family (extended family) on vacation.
 Cosmos offers a standing group discount.
 Groups start at eight people.

 - If you're travelling alone, consider an escorted tour vacation.
 You'll be privy to group travel rates.
-Cosmos also offers single travellers a "guaranteed share" option, allowing them the chance to split the cost of hotel rooms with same-gender singles.

 There are some simple steps in your everyday life you may want to think about well before your departure date to help get more from your vacation: